-accordance with the Municipal Government Act, for any of the following requirements provided they meet the intent of the MPS:

-- (a) the lot frontage or lot area, or both; - (b) size or other requirements relating to yards; - (c) number of parking spaces and loading spaces required; - (d) ground area and height of a structure; - (e) floor area occupied by a home-based business; and - (f) height or area of a sign. - (2) For Site Plan Approval, where the Design Review Committee is involved, the Development Officer may vary any of the prescriptive dimensional requirements of this Bylaw by up to 10 percent of the requirements to allow some flexibility to accommodate physical anomalies of a site, so long as the intent of the particular requirement is not compromised.
+- (1) A variance from the minimum requirements of this Bylaw may be granted by the Development Officer, in accordance with the Municipal Government Act, for any of the following requirements provided they meet the intent of the MPS: - (a) the lot frontage or lot area, or both; - (b) size or other requirements relating to yards; - (c) number of parking spaces and loading spaces required; - (d) ground area and height of a structure; - (e) floor area occupied by a home-based business; and - (f) height or area of a sign. - (2) For Site Plan Approval, the Development Officer may vary any of the prescriptive dimensional requirements of this Bylaw by up to 10 percent of the requirements to allow some flexibility to accommodate physical anomalies of a site, so long as the intent of the particular requirement is not compromised.